 Radioactive particles produced by a nuclear explosion that descend back to the ground through the atmosphere via gravity.
 The term “fallout” is also commonly used to denote a bad effect, result or aftermath of an event.

-Described as “Sick, twisted, politically incorrect and freakin’ sweet,” the Fox animated series features the adventures of the Griffin family: Peter (clueless, overweight, bad with money), Lois (hopeless mother with a dirty side to her), Chris (out of shape, low IQ and no common sense), Meg (who desperately tries to be part of the popular crowd and win her family’s approval, but consistently fails at both goals), baby Stewie (a brilliant, sadistic, full-vocabulary, inexplicably British baby bent on killing his mother and world domination), and their biped talking dog Brian (who typically ends up being the voice of reason for the entire family).
+Described as “Sick, twisted, politically incorrect and freakin’ sweet,” the Fox animated series features the adventures of the Griffin family: Peter Griffin (clueless, overweight, bad with money), Lois Griffin (hopeless mother with a dirty side to her), Chris Griffin (out of shape, low IQ and no common sense), Meg Griffin (who desperately tries to be part of the popular crowd and win her family’s approval, but consistently fails at both goals), baby Stewie Griffin (a brilliant, sadistic, full-vocabulary, inexplicably British baby bent on killing his mother and world domination), and their biped talking dog Brian Griffin (who typically ends up being the voice of reason for the entire family).
 Twice cancelled by the network and twice restarted due to high DVD sales, the series has run from 1999 to the present (except for missing all of 2004), Family Guy has won 3 Emmy awards and 3 Annie awards.
-See Griffin, Brian; Griffin, Peter; Griffin, Stewie.

 In the anime/manga art world, content added specifically to excite the viewer.
 The term typically refers to scantily-clad female characters, shots of panties or cleavage, and nude/shower scenes, but it can also include mecha, big explosions and battle scenes.

 Original stories involving popular characters and plotlines from movies, TV series or other popular media, written by the fans.
 Popularly posted on the internet on websites designed for that purpose.